MartinBernstorff/gokid/README.md

 GoKid is a CLI tool for managing changes, designed to remove the boilerplate work from creating branches, pull requests, and more.

 ## Installation
+Requires the github CLI to be installed under `gh`.

 ```bash
 brew install martinbernstorff/homebrew-tap/gokid